 Once Jakob gave the all-clear, I jumped on the highway.
 He fell in behind me as soon as I merged, and from that point on, he stuck to my tailpipe like glue.
 What did he think I was going to do?
 Push my shitty car to the limit, which was about 70 mph on a good day, and try to lose him?
 Unlikely.
 Plus, his parents still had Gran.

-Every now and then I glanced in my rearview only to be met with Jakob’s stony expression.
-He’d been curt, bordering on short-tempered on the phone, and now that his Fuck You face was back full force, I realized how much I hadn’t seen it in the past few days.
+Every now and then, I glanced in my rearview only to be met with Jakob’s stony expression.
+He’d been curt, bordering on short-tempered before we got off the phone, and now that his Fuck You face was back full force, I realized how much I hadn’t seen it in the past few days.

 Maybe I wasn’t the only one who could use a break.
 Jakob might have sounded willing to give me a chance earlier, but he should take some time to really think about it too.
 My betrayal was monumental.
 Unforgivable to a lot of people.
 I knew how wrong it was to bring the feds here, and yet I’d done it.
 Sure, I’d made the call because I wanted to keep everyone safe, but my intentions didn’t matter.
 Liam’s intentions had been good too, and look at where that had landed everyone.